mt7180/prefect-pulumi-data-orchestration/README.md

     generation_forecast_df = entsoe_generation_parser(xml_str)

-    # TODO: why not add the code here?
-    # ...some more steps for filtering
+    # ... some more steps for filtering
     # ... and transforming the data ...
+    # ... (find them in the repo) ...

     return {
         "chart": "<br>".join(chart_data),